Varaldsøy Municipality: General information

-On 1 January 1902, the southern district of the municipality of Strandebarm was separated to become the new municipality of Varaldsøy.
-Initially, Varaldsøy had a population of 848.
+On 1 January 1902, Strandebarm Municipality was divided into two municipalities: the southern part (population: 848) became the new Varaldsøy Municipality and the northern part (population: 1,661) remained as a smaller Strandebarm Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, the municipality of Varaldsøy was dissolved and its lands were split between two neighboring municipalities.
-The Mundheim area northwest of the island on the mainland (population: 300) was incorporated into Kvam Municipality, and the island of Varaldsøy and the rest of the mainland area southwest of the island (population: 511) became a part of Kvinnherad Municipality.
+On 1 January 1965, Varaldsøy Municipality was dissolved and its lands were split between two neighboring municipalities.
+The Mundheim area northwest of the island on the mainland (population: 300) was incorporated into Kvam Municipality.
+The island of Varaldsøy and the rest of the mainland area southwest of the island (population: 511) became a part of Kvinnherad Municipality.

 Name

 The municipality (originally the parish) is named after the island of Varaldsøy (Varaldsey).
 The first element comes from the old male name Varaldr.
 The last element is ey which means "island".
 Historically, the name of the municipality was spelled Varaldsø.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Varaldsøy.
 The letter y was added to the end of the word to "Norwegianize" the name (ø is the Danish word for "island" and øy is the Norwegian word).